thanos-io/thanos/docs/components/rule.md

 ### Alertmanager

+The `--alertmanagers.config` and `--alertmanagers.config-file` flags allow specifying multiple Alertmanagers.
+Those entries are treated as a single HA group.
+This means that alert send failure is claimed only if the Ruler fails to send to all instances.

-The configuration format supported by the `--alertmanagers.config` and `--alertmanagers.config-file` flags is the following:
+The configuration format is the following:

 [embedmd]:# (../flags/config_rule_alerting.txt yaml)
 ```yaml